 EXE CUTIVE SUMMARY

-HOW CAN THE HPS SUPPORT HOUSING DEVELOPMENT?
-11

-HOW WILL THE CITY IMPLEMENT THE STRATEGY?
-WHO ARE THE PARTNERS?
-V
+How can the HPS support housing development?

+How will the City implement the Strategy?
+Who are the partners?

 1. INTRODUCTION 1

-HOUSING NEEDS ADDRESSED BY THE HOUSING PRODUCTION STRATEGY
+HOUSING NEEDS ADDRESSED BY THE HOUSING PRODUCTION STRATEGY 2

-Considerations for Implementing the Housing Production Strategy
+Considerations for Implementing the Housing Production Strategy 2

-BUILDING EQUITY INTO THE HPS
+Building Equity into the HPS 3

-STAKEHOLDER INVOLVEMENT IN DEVELOPING THE HPS
+STAKEHOLDER INVOLVEMENT IN DEVELOPING THE HPS 4

-2. UNMET HOUSING NEED IN MILWAUKIE (
+2. UNMET HOUSING NEED IN MILWAUKIE 6

 MILWAUKIE HOUSING NEEDS 6

-STRATEGIES TO MEET FUTURE HOUSING NEED 4.
+3. STRATEGIES TO MEET FUTURE HOUSING NEED 14

-3.

 EVALUATION CRITERIA FOR ACTIONS IN THE HPS

-IMPLEMENTATION CONSIDERATIONS
+Implementation Considerations

+Funding the Actions 20

-FUNDING THE ACTIONS POTENTIAL PARTNERS
+POTENTIAL PARTNERS 22

-MONITORING OUTCOMES OF THE HPS
+Monitoring Outcomes of the HPS -

 IMPLEMENTATION TIMELINE

-RECOMMENDATIONS FOR FUTURE ACTIONS
+RECOMMENDATIONS FOR FUTURE ACTIONS 27

-ΛDD PENDIX A: REQUIREMENTS OF A HOUSING PRODUCTION STRATEGY 25
+APF PENDIX A: REQUIREMENTS OF A HOUSING PRODUCTION STRATEGY

-Αι ι REPORT REQUIREMENTS
+Report Requirements

 MONITORING OUTCOMES OF THE HPS

-IVIONITORING OUTCOINES OF THE TIFS 23

-APP PENDIX B: EXISTING POLICIES AND BARRIERS TO DEVELOPMENT 30
+APF PENDIX B: EXISTING POLICIES AND BARRIERS TO DEVELOPMENT

-EXISTING AND EXPECTED BARRIERS TO DEVELOPMENT OF NEEDED HOUSING 31
+Existing and Expected Barriers to Development of Needed Housing

-APP PENDIX C: STAKEHOLDER INVOLVEMENT 33
+APF PENDIX C: STAKEHOLDER INVOLVEMENT

 SUMMARY OF HOUSING OUTREACH PRIOR TO THE HPS

-SUMMARY OF OUTREACH IN THE HPS
+SUMMARY OF OUTREACH IN THE HPS 35

-APP PENDIX D: DETAILS OF EACH ACTION
+APF PENDIX D: DETAILS OF EACH ACTION 40

 ACTIONS UNDER CONSIDERATION FOR INCLUSION IN THE HPS

-FUNDING SOURCES 56
+Funding Sources 58

-APP PENDIX E: EVALUATION: ACHIEVING FAIR AND EQUITABLE HOUSING OUTCOMES 61
+APF PENDIX E: EVALUATION: ACHIEVING FAIR AND EQUITABLE HOUSING OUTCOMES 63

-EVALUATION OF THE POLICIES AND STRATEGIC ACTIONS 61
+EVALUATION OF THE POLICIES AND STRATEGIC ACTIONS 63

+Assessment of Benefits and Burdens from the Action 68

-APP PENDIX F: SUMMARY OF RECENT CITY HOUSING POLICIES AND ACTIONS 68
+APF PENDIX F: SUMMARY OF RECENT CITY HOUSING POLICIES AND ACTIONS 70

-3

-ADD DENIDIV C. DDE LIDC CLIDVEV 7.
+MHAS AND COMPREHENSIVE PLAN HOUSING ACTIONS INCLUDED IN THE HPS 70

+MHAS ACTIONS NOT INCLUDED IN THE HPS 77

+APF PENDIX G: PRE-HPS SURVEY